ManticoreGamesInc/platform-documentation/src/tutorials/nft_cosmetics.md

 ### Fetch NFT Tokens

 You need to fetch the NFTs using the Blockchain API.
-Because all of the NFTs being used are lazily minted, we have to use the contract address from OpenSea which is the same for everyone else who has lazily minted NFTs.
+Because all of the NFTs being used are lazy minted, we have to use the contract address from OpenSea which is the same for everyone else who has lazy minted NFTs.
 It would be recommended to put your NFTs onto the blockchain, but it costs Gas which can be expensive.
 So this alternative will work for now.

 When a token is successfully retrieved, the scale of the `PROGRESS_BAR` is increased based on the total tokens loaded.
 For each iteration, a wait of 1.6 seconds is done to prevent hitting the rate limits for OpenSea.